 The trend towards decriminalization and then the legalization of psychoactive substances and psychedelic drugs in the US is very clear and has had significant momentum in recent years.

 Magic mushrooms are already decriminalized in the state, a significant breakthrough.

 That said, there’s still a lot of work to do.
-Substances such as LSD and MDMA carry significant therapeutic potential, and we do think the laws should become laxer regarding these.
-We hope that’s what happens next in Washington DC, one of the first states to decriminalize mushrooms.
+Substances such as LSD and MDMA carry significant therapeutic potential, and we think the laws should become laxer regarding these.
+We hope that’s what happens next in Washington, DC, one of the first states to decriminalize mushrooms.